Diophantine Geometry over Groups VIII: Stability

 \vglue 1pc \proclaim{Theorem 2.1} Let $F_k=<a_1,\ldots,a_k>$ be a non-abelian free group, and let

 be a Diophantine set defined over $F_k$.
 Then $D(p,q)$ is equational. \endproclaim

 \nfp With the system of equations $\Sigma(x,p,q,a)=1$ we associate its graded Makanin-Razborov diagram (with respect to the parameter subgroup $<p,q>$), and we look at the (finite) collection of rigid limit groups, $Rgd(x,p,q,a)$, and solid limit groups, $Sld(x,p,q,a)$, along the diagram.
-By the properties of the graded diagram, the Diophantine set $D(p,q)$ is precisely the collection of specializations of the parameter subgroup $<p,q>$, for which at least one of the rigid or solid limit groups along the graded diagram of $\Sigma(x,p,q,a)$ admits a rigid or a strictly solid solution.
+By the properties of the graded diagram, the Diophantine set $D(p,q)$ is precisely the collection of values of the parameter subgroup $<p,q>$, for which at least one of the rigid or solid limit groups along the graded Makanin-Razborov diagram of $\Sigma(x,p,q,a)$ admits a rigid or a strictly solid value.

-To prove the equationality of a general Diophantine set $D(p,q)$, we associate with it a finite diagram, similar but somewhat different to the one we associated with a minimal rank Diophantine set in proving theorem 1.1.
+To prove the equationality of a general Diophantine set $D(p,q)$, we associate with it a finite diagram, similar but somewhat different to the one we associated with a minimal rank Diophantine set in proving theorem 1.2.
 To prove the termination of the iterative procedure that is used for the construction of the diagram, we apply the techniques that were used in proving the termination of the sieve procedure that was used in obtaining quantifier elimination in [Se6].

-We start the construction of the diagram by collecting all the specializations of the form $(x,p,q,a)$ that are rigid or strictly solid specializations of one of the rigid or solid limit groups that appear along the graded Makanin-Razborov diagram of the system $\Sigma(x,p,q,a)$.
-This collection factors through a canonical finite collection of maximal limit groups, that we denote $L_i(x,p,q,a)$.
-With a limit group $L_i(x,p,q,a)$, viewed as a graded limit group with respect to the parameter subgroup $<q>$, we associate its taut graded Makanin-Razborov diagram.
-With each resolution in the taut Makanin-Razborov diagram, we further associate its singular locus, and the graded resolutions associated with each of the strata in the singular locus.
-We conclude the first step of the construction of the diagram, by associating the (graded) completion with each of the graded resolutions in our finite collection, that we denote, $Comp(z,x,p,q,a)$.
+We start the construction of the diagram by collecting all the values of the tuple, $(x,p,q,a)$, that are rigid or strictly solid values of one of the rigid or solid limit groups that appear along the graded Makanin-Razborov diagram of the system $\Sigma(x,p,q,a)$.
+With this collection of values, we associate its Zariski closure, that by theorem 7.2 in [Se1] is dual to a canonical finite collection of maximal limit groups, that we denote $L_i(x,p,q,a)$.

+With a limit group $L_i(x,p,q,a)$, viewed as a graded limit group with respect to the parameter subgroup $<q>$, we associate its taut graded Makanin-Razborov diagram (see section 2 in [Se4] for the construction of the taut diagram of a limit group).
+With each resolution in the taut Makanin-Razborov diagram, we further associate its singular locus, and the graded resolutions that are associated with each of the strata in the singular locus.
+We conclude the first step of the construction of the diagram, by associating the (graded) completion with each of the graded resolutions in our finite collection (of resolutions), that we denote, $Comp(z,x,p,q,a)$.